-- Prior to filling cracks we use a 2,800 degree Heat Lance to clean all dirt, debris and vegetation and at the same time drying any moisture, leaving a clean dry etched surface for the ideal sealant adhesion.
+- Prior to filling cracks, we use a 2,800-degree Heat Lance to clean all dirt, debris, and vegetation.
+At the same time, it dries any moisture, leaving a clean dry etched surface for the ideal sealant adhesion.

-- Fill and seal cracks with hot rubberized sealant that will meet or exceed federal specifications.
+- Fill and seal cracks with a hot rubberized sealant that will meet or exceed federal specifications.